 Look for the CSA logo with a small “C” and “US” next to it, showing the charger meets safety standards for both Canada and the U.S. This mark is usually found on the product’s technical nameplate, often a silver or white sticker on the side or bottom.
 To confirm a charger’s certification, you can check the manufacturer’s listing on the official CSA Group database.

 We’ve arranged EV charger certifications around the five key safety marks commonly recognized in North America (CSA, ENERGY STAR, ETL, FCC, and UL) to make choosing easier.
 This helps you understand what each certification represents and how widely it’s accepted, so you can skip detailed research and buy with confidence.
+Our Home EV Charger Certifications guide covers all five marks side by side with verification steps for each.

 We offer independent EV charger reviews and guides.
 CSA® is a registered certification mark of CSA Group.
 We are not affiliated with or endorsed by CSA Group.